ritamiklan/ritamiklan/README.md

 ### Hi, I’m Rita!

+🎮 Coding since 2019
-I'm completing a BBA in Haaga-Helia UAS which I Started in January 2020 to take my interest in coding to the next level.
+🖥️ BBA at Haaga-Helia UAS since January 2020 (expected to graduate in 2023)

-Interested in frontend web development, health tech, and #ChangingTheRatio
+Interested in frontend web development, mobile app development, UI/UX, health tech, and #ChangingTheRatio

 ### In the works: